tencentyun/intlcloud-documents/product_new/通信产品中心/短信/国际+港澳台短信/国际+港澳台短信价格/国际+港澳台短信计费说明_intl_en.md

 Global SMS is daily pay-as-you-go by message length on a per message basis. **General vouchers do not apply.** The payment for a day is deducted at 8:00 am the next day as detailed in the bill.
 Global SMS is available in over 200 countries and regions by which the prices vary.
 For more information, please see [Global SMS Pricing Overview](https://cloud.tencent.com/document/product/382/18051).

 ## Billing Details
 Before the 3rd day of each month, Tencent Cloud will provide you with a detailed global SMS bill for last month.
-You can click **Details** for the SMS service in Tencent Cloud Console > **Fees** > **[Statement of Account](https://console.cloud.tencent.com/expense/transactions)** to view the billing details.
-On the billing details page, you can click **View Monthly Trend** to view the SMS trend in a selected month.
+You can click **Details** for the SMS service in Tencent Cloud Console > **Billing Center** > **[Transactions](https://console.cloud.tencent.com/expense/transactions)** to view the billing details.
 You can also export reports for financial reporting and bookkeeping.

-## Note on Arrears
+## Arrears
 Global SMS is daily pay-as-you-go.
 The payment for a day is deducted at 8:00 am the next day.
 If payment fails due to insufficient balance, you will receive an arrears notification via SMS.
 If you fail to top up your account within 12 hours, the service will be suspended.
 The service will resume when you have sufficient balance in your Tencent Cloud account.
 You shall be responsible for any consequences caused by service suspension due to arrears.